godelc7/simple_cpp_game/README.md

     ```

 ## TODO
-See the comments inside the source code
+Refer to the comments inside the source code